llvm/llvm-project/llvm/docs/CommandGuide/llvm-remarkutil.rst

 ^^^^^^^

 :program:`llvm-remarkutil count` counts `remakrs <https://llvm.org/docs/Remarks.html>` based on specified properties.
-By default the tool will count the remarks based on how many are there in a source, function or total count for the file.
+By default the tool counts remarks based on how many occour in a source file or function or total for the generated remark file.
 The tool also supports collecting count based on specific remark arguments.
 The specified arguments should have an integer value to be able to report a count.

+The tool contains utilities to filter the remark count based on remark name, pass name, argument value and remark type.
 OPTIONS
 -------